 Palma, Santa Margalida

-Palma celebrates the saint born in the beautiful village of Valldemossa with a mass and a procession of musicians and wooden giants. […] Colcada de la Beata
+Palma celebrates the saint born in the beautiful village of Valldemossa with a mass and a procession of musicians and wooden giants. […] Colcada de la Beata in Palma

 Culture and commerce merge at this fair for family fun with interesting stalls, bouncy castles, exciting sports events and art exhibitions. […] “Sa Fira” in Santanyí